DE-CIX/ripe84-learning-acls/README.md

 # Countering DDoS Attacks with Comprehensive ACLs learnt from Blackholing Traffic

 This repository contains supplemental data for a DE-CIX talk held at the anti-abuse WG meeting at RIP84 Berlin 2022.
 If you are reading this you are most liked interested in the compiled ACLs (see rules_0.9.json).
+The JSON format of the ACLs is described hereinafter.

 ## Contents